indykiss/DataStructures-Algos/Concepts.md

                 Yes to 1, no to 2, yes to 4, no to 8, no to 16, yes to 32.
                 Adds to 37!

+#### Negative numbers in binary
+Negative numbers are typically represented in binary using two's complement encoding.
+In two's complement, the leftmost digit is negative, and the rest of the digits are positive.

+How to count from -5 to 5 using two's complement

+        Decimal	Binary	Interpretation
+        -5−5	1011	-8 + 0 + 2 + 1
+        -4−4	1100	-8 + 4 + 0 + 0
+        -3−3	1101	-8 + 4 + 0 + 1
+        -2−2	1110	-8 + 4 + 2 + 0
+        -1−1	1111	-8 + 4 + 2 + 1
+        00	0000	0 + 0 + 0 + 0
+        11	0001	0 + 0 + 0 + 1
+        22	0010	0 + 0 + 2 + 0
+        33	0011	0 + 0 + 2 + 1
+        44	0100	0 + 4 + 0 + 0
+        55	0101	0 + 4 + 0 + 1

+#### Bitwise AND operation

+The AND operation takes two bits and returns 1 if both bits are 1.
+Otherwise, it returns 0.

+        1 & 1  →  1
+        1 & 0  →  0
+        0 & 1  →  0
+        0 & 0  →  0

+When performing AND on two integers, the AND operation is calculated on each pair of bits (the two bits at the same index in each number).
+Notice that it's focusing on the bits at the SAME INDEX for the numbers we're looking at.
+It's like consent; we need two yeses to turn on the 1.
+If it's a yes (1) and a no (0), then it's a no.

+          5 & 6  // gives 4

+        // at the bit level:
+        //     0101  (5)
+        //   & 0110  (6)
+        //   = 0100  (4)

+#### Bitwise OR operation

+The OR operation takes two bits and returns 1 if EITHER of the bits are 1.
+Otherwise, it returns 0.

+        1 | 1  →  1
+        1 | 0  →  1
+        0 | 1  →  1
+        0 | 0  →  0

+When performing OR on two integers, the OR operation is calculated on each pair of bits (the two bits at the same index in each number).
+Opposite of consent; it only needs one yes (1) in order to flip the switch on.

+        5 | 6  // gives 7

+        // At the bit level:
+        //     0101  (5)
+        //   | 0110  (6)
+        //   = 0111  (7)

+#### Bitwise XOR (eXclusive OR)

+The XOR operation returns 1 IF ONLY 1 of the pair of bits are 1.
+Otherwise, returns 0.

+        1 ^ 1  →  0
+        1 ^ 0  →  1
+        0 ^ 1  →  1
+        0 ^ 0  →  0

+When performing XOR on two integers, the XOR operation is calculated on each pair of bits (the two bits at the same index in each number).

+         5 ^ 6  // gives 3

+        // At the bit level:
+        //     0101  (5)
+        //   ^ 0110  (6)
+        //   = 0011  (3)

+#### Bitwise NOT

+The NOT bitwise operation takes one set of bits, and for each bit returns 0 if the bit is 1, and 1 if the bit is 0.
+It reverses each bit at the index from yes/no to no/yes.

+        ~ 0  →  -1
+        ~ 1  →  -2

+When performing NOT on an integer, each bit of the integer is inverted.

+        ~ 5  // gives -6

+        // At the bit level:
+        //   ~ 0000 0101  (5)
+        //   = 1111 1010  (-6)

+#### Bit Shifting

 ## Fixed width integers